Wisconsin Legislature passes vaccine tampering bill - NewsBreak

 MADISON, Wis.
 (AP) — Intentionally damaging vaccines would be a felony in Wisconsin under a bill with bipartisan support that the state Assembly passed Thursday.

-The measure approved on a voice vote comes in response to a pharmacist in a Milwaukee suburb spoiling more than 500 doses of the COVID-19 vaccine in January 2021.
+The measure comes in response to a pharmacist in a Milwaukee suburb spoiling more than 500 doses of the COVID-19 vaccine in January 2021.
 He pleaded guilty to the federal charges and was sentenced to three years in prison.

 Bill supporters say state law needs to be clarified because it doesn’t adequately address crimes related to tampering with vaccines and other medical products.
-The pharmacist who destroyed the vaccine dozes at Aurora Medical Center in Grafton was convicted of two federal charges of attempting to tamper with a consumer product.

-The proposal would make it a Class I felony to intentionally make a vaccine unsafe, tainted, spoiled, ineffective, or otherwise unusable.
-That is punishable by up to 3 1/2 years in prison and a $10,000 fine.

-The Senate passed the bill in June.
-It now heads to Gov. Tony Evers for his consideration.
+The measure now heads to Gov. Tony Evers.

 Comments / 0